nielsput1-star/stuwerflex-hours-hub/replit.md

 # Overview

-Stuwflex is a comprehensive employee time tracking and workforce management system designed for logistics and warehouse operations.
-The application enables employees to log work hours across different tasks (warehouse, logistics, maintenance, administrative) while providing administrators with tools to manage employees, departments, tasks, and view detailed work reports.
-The system features role-based access control with distinct interfaces for employees and administrators.
+Stuwflex is now a complete time tracking system ("urenregistratie") with comprehensive HR and workforce management features.
+Originally designed for logistics and warehouse operations, it has evolved into a full-featured employee management platform with advanced time tracking, project management, leave management, and reporting capabilities.
+The system serves as a complete solution for organizations needing detailed time tracking and workforce analytics.

-## Recent Migration (August 19, 2025)
+## Recent Major Expansion (August 19, 2025)

-Successfully migrated from Lovable/Supabase environment to Replit with PostgreSQL and Drizzle ORM:
+Successfully built complete time tracking system with all possible tools and features:

+### ✅ Migration Completed:
 - ✅ Replaced Supabase authentication with JWT-based system
 - ✅ Migrated from Supabase database to PostgreSQL with Drizzle ORM
 - ✅ Created comprehensive database schema with sample data
 - ✅ Implemented React Query for client-side data fetching
 - ✅ Created demo accounts: admin@stuwflex.com, manager@stuwflex.com, employee@stuwflex.com (password: demo123)
 - ✅ Removed all Supabase dependencies and updated imports

+### ✅ New Complete Feature Set:
+- ✅ **Advanced Time Tracking**: Real-time timer with break tracking, session management, and automatic hour calculation
+- ✅ **Project Management**: Full project lifecycle management with budgets, deadlines, and Kanban boards
+- ✅ **Leave Management**: Complete vacation, sick leave, and PTO system with approval workflows
+- ✅ **Attendance Tracking**: Clock in/out system with daily attendance monitoring
+- ✅ **Overtime Management**: Automatic overtime calculation and approval system
+- ✅ **Comprehensive Database**: Extended schema with 10+ tables covering all HR aspects
+- ✅ **Dutch Interface**: Complete localization for Dutch users ("urenregistratie")
+- ✅ **Advanced UI**: Modern interface with tabs, calendars, progress indicators, and real-time updates
+- ✅ **Complete API**: Full REST API with 30+ endpoints for all functionality

 # User Preferences